Squish ($SQUISH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Squish Historical Price

-According to the latest data gathered on Squish live price page, the current price of Squish is 0USD.
-The circulating supply of Squish($SQUISH) is 999.09M $SQUISH , giving it a market capitalization of $12.44K.
+According to the latest data gathered on Squish live price page, the current price of Squish is 0.00001373USD.
+The circulating supply of Squish($SQUISH) is 999.09M $SQUISH , giving it a market capitalization of $13.68K.

 The Squish Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $SQUISH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.